College-Sponsored Student Travel

 Clery Act reportable travel with students must be reported within two weeks of the conclusion of travel via the Clery Act Student Travel Form.

 If you are aware of a crime that occurs during a student trip on non-campus property (accommodations and/or academic space, and common areas of location(s) used to access said space), it must be reported to the Security Office.
 Note that some crimes may be relevant based on Title IX requirements but may not initiate Clery requirements.
 Contact Security for information on Title IX for study abroad, field study and other off-campus programs.

 If you have any questions relating to reporting on student travel, please contact Bruce Heine (email@example.com or 608-363-2355).
-In an emergency, dial 911 or, if outside the United States, contact the local law enforcement agency.
+In an emergency, dial 911 or, if outside the United States, contact that countries emergency services.